 If you are phone is listed in the Device Preview List, you can get the Beta version via an OTA update or you can even flash them.
 In case you have the enlisted device, visit the Android Developers Website and navigate to your Phone.
 Click on the “Get the Beta” Button below the phone.
 Now, depending on the devices, you will either get Android Q via OTA update or a flashable zip file.
 If you are like me and prefer the flashing route, below is the link to the developer build of Android Q for Pixel Devices.

 For the latest Android Q Features, read our article on Top 11 Features in Android Q.

 Enable Dark Mode in Android Q

 This is different from the “Invert Color” option and doesn’t make the UI look horrendous.
-The notification drawer, app drawer and the Settings menu are pushed into the dark look.
+The notification drawer, app drawer, and Google Apps are pushed into the dark look.
 As of now, Google Photos, Dialler supports Dark Theme.
 Messages, YouTube and Maps need to be manually pushed into Dark Mode.